 New muffin recipe time!
 My kids love muffins.
-They get tired of eggs for breakfast after a while and are always excited for muffins.
+After a while, they get tired of eggs for breakfast and are always excited for muffins.
 And they love them at all times of the day.
 They make a great snack mid-morning, after school, or after sports.
-Apple cinnamon muffins are a fall favorite, but when spring rolls around I’m always in the mood for something a bit brighter.
+Apple cinnamon muffins are a fall favorite, but when spring rolls around, I’m always in the mood for something a bit brighter.
 These lemon poppy seed muffins fit the bill.

 I tend to use coconut flour for all my muffin recipes.
 We don’t use a lot of grains in our house, so coconut flour is my go-to.
 The muffins are always a little denser than muffins made with traditional flour, but coconut flour still bakes up into a nice soft muffin.

 One thing to keep in mind is that coconut flour acts like a sponge.
 It’ll gradually soak up the moisture in the batter, so you have to give it time to work.
 Don’t immediately freak out if the batter seems all wrong.
 Give the coconut flour a few minutes to work, and then give it another stir.
 If the batter still seems too wet, add a couple of tablespoons more coconut flour and wait again.
 If it seems too dry, add a splash of milk and stir.

 Lemon is one of my favorite flavors.
 I like it so well that I sometimes drink warm lemon water in the morning instead of coffee.
 However, I also use lemons in a lot of the food I make.
 I will frequently use lemon alongside garlic, another favorite in our family.

 Some of my favorite ways to use lemon juice are:

 More frequently than I use lemon juice, I use the peel of the lemon.
 I whip out my Microplane (one of the handiest kitchen tools ever) and finely grate just the peel–also called zest– into whatever I’m making.
 The peels of citrus fruits contain oil and pack a more citrusy punch than the juice does.